Residential Treatment Center

 - Exhibiting disturbances in age-appropriate adaptive functioning and social problem solving

-A physician order is required for admission to the Psychiatric Residential Treatment Facility.
+A physician order is required for admission to the Residential Treatment Center.

 A child's behavioral or mental health problems affect significant others and all family members.
 Family therapy is an essential element of treatment for the child or adolescent.
 When family members are involved in treatment with the child, the rate of improvement in mental health is increased significantly.